Eindhoven University of Technology

-Eindhoven University of Technology has been ranked in the top 200 universities in three major ranking systems.
-The 2019 QS World University Rankings place Eindhoven 99th in the world, 34th in Europe, and 3rd in the Netherlands.

-TU/e is the Dutch member of the EuroTech Universities Alliance, a strategic partnership of universities of science & technology in Europe: Technical University of Denmark (DTU), École Polytechnique Fédérale de Lausanne (EPFL), École Polytechnique (L’X), The Technion, Eindhoven University of Technology (TU/e), and Technical University of Munich (TUM).
+TU/e is the Dutch member of the EuroTech Universities Alliance, a partnership of European universities of science & technology.
+The other members are Technical University of Denmark (DTU), École Polytechnique Fédérale de Lausanne (EPFL), École Polytechnique (L’X), The Technion, and Technical University of Munich (TUM).

 History

 The Eindhoven University of Technology was founded as the Technische Hogeschool Eindhoven (THE) on 23 June 1956 by the Dutch government.
-It was the second institute of its kind in the Netherlands, preceded only by Delft University of Technology.
+It was the second institute of its kind in the Netherlands, after the Delft University of Technology.

 Undergraduate education was given in four- or five-year programs until 2002, styled along the lines of the German system of education; graduates of these programs were granted an engineering title and allowed to prefix their name with the title ir. (an abbreviation of ingenieur; not to be confused with graduates of technical hogescholen, who were engineers abbreviated ing.).
 Starting in 2002, following the entry into force of the Bologna Accords, the university switched to the bachelor/master structure (students graduating in 2002 were given both an old-style engineering title and a new master's title).
 The undergraduate programs are now split into two parts, a three-year bachelor program and a two-year master program.

-Strategic Vision 2020
+2011–2020 plans

-On 3 January 2011, the university's strategic vision document for the period up to 2020, the "Strategic Plan 2020", was presented.
-This vision included establishing a University College to foster both depth, breadth, and societal relevance in engineering education; establishing a combined Graduate School to manage the graduate programs; an increase of the student body by 50 percent; a 50 percent increase in the number of annual PhDs awarded; an increase of knowledge "valorisation" (exploitation by industry and society) to a campus-wide score of 4.2; increasing the international position of the university to within the top-100 universities; and increasing the embedding of the university within the city and the Brainport region by transforming the campus into a high-grade science park with laboratories, housing facilities for 700 students and researchers and supporting facilities.
-The science park was one of the more costly elements of the plan.
+On 3 January 2011, the university's plans for the period up to 2020, the "Strategic Plan 2020", was presented.
+The plan included establishing a University College with relevance in engineering education; establishing a Graduate School to manage the graduate programs; increasing the student body and annual PhDs awarded by 50 percent; increasing knowledge "valorisation" (practical usage) to a campus-wide score of 4.2; increasing the international position of the university to the top 100; and improving the campus, including adding a costly science park.

-Campus

-All departments and student facilities are centered along the full length of the Groene Loper.

-A number of existing buildings have been renovated and some new buildings erected.
-For existing buildings the aim is to retain as much of the present materials as possible, supplemented with redeveloped portions of the existing premises and new, sustainable materials.
-The approach adopted for new buildings is to pursue optimal energy neutrality.
-There are four large projects.